openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/LocalizationKit/cj-apis-resource_manager.md

 public func getNumber(resource: AppResource): NumberValueType
 ```

-**Function:** Retrieves the numeric resource corresponding to the specified resource object.
+**Function:** Retrieves the numeric resource from the resource object.
 This interface is used for cross-package access within multi-project applications.

 **System Capability:** SystemCapability.Global.ResourceManager